-But: Most of the targets are far away from most of the sources. (⇔ Only a few sources are close to a chosen 'close-knit' group of targets.)
-So maybe we can do business yet-we just need to split out the near interactions to get a hold of the far ones (which (a) constitute the bulk of the work and (b) can be made cheap as we saw.)
+But: Most of the targets are far away from most of the sources. (\$\iff \text{Only a few sources are close to a chosen 'close-knit' group of targets.)}\$ So maybe we can do business yet-we just need to split out the near interactions to get a hold of the far ones (which (a) constitute the bulk of the work and (b) can be made cheap as we saw.)

-Ewald Summation Barnes-Hut Fast Mutipole Direct Solvers The Butterfly Factorization
+Near and Far: Separating out High-Rank Interactions Ewald Summation Barnes-Hut Fast Mutipole Direct Solvers The Butterfly Factorization